achannarasappa/blog/source/_posts/functional-programming-in-go-with-generics.md

 ### Language Features

 Language support for functional programming lies on a spectrum ranging from functional paradigm only (e.g. Haskell) to multi-paradigm + first-class support (e.g. Scala, Elixir) to multi-paradigm + partial support (e.g. Javascript, Go).
-In the last category of languages, functional programming is typically supported through the use of community created libraries that replicate some or all of the features in the standard libraries of the latter two.
+In the latter category of languages, functional programming is typically supported through the use of community created libraries that replicate some or all of the features in the standard libraries of the former two.

 Go being in the last category does offer these features which enable functional programming: